 Key Stage 4 (Years 10-11)

 As a department, we expect positive outcomes for pupils and expect to see progress and engagement across the school.
-Positive progress can be monitored through emotional literacy data, progress in class books, and achievement of accredited awards.
-We also support our pupils by signposting potential career pathways and opportunities for further education in STEM subjects.
+Positive progress can be monitored through emotional literacy data, progress in class books and achievement of accredited awards.